June 24, 2020 - Meagan Palmer

 Graycliff Chocolatier: This is a fun one for kids and adults with a sweet tooth!
 You’ll see how chocolate is made and even get to craft your own chocolate creations.
 Definitely a win for those ages six and older.

 In reality, it’s rare to encounter an emergency while on your travel journey.
 The U.S. Embassy will be there to help, but so will your travel insurance plan –especially if you need to receive care right away.
-With uncertainty still within the air about travel, it’s a wise choice to protect your nonrefundable trip costs like your airfare, hotels, and prepaid tours.
+With uncertainty still within the air about travel, it’s a wise choice to protect your nonrefundable travel costs like your airfare, hotels, and prepaid tours.

 On Yonder’s website, you can compare policies from the top providers.
 If you’re still not sure which plan is best for you or your family, feel free to reach out to our friendly humans, who will talk through your options and address your travel concerns.